lruepke/HTF_lecture/Summer2022/source/lectures/L03/FirstCase.rst

    Workflow illustrating the meshing process.

 The steps involved are shown in :numref:`fig:figure_workflow_fig` .
 Starting from an image, an stl file is created that is then used during the meshing process.
-Most of the steps will rely on paraview filters.
+Most of the steps will rely on paraview filters and the workflow is this.

-    #. start with an image (A).
+    #.
+Start with an image (A).
-    #. save it as a .vti file that is easily understood by Paraview.
+    #.
+Save it as a .vti file that is easily understood by Paraview.
 We use `porespy <https://porespy.org/>`_ for this step.
-    #. load the vti file into paraview and use the *clip* (B) and *triangulation* (B) filers to created a surface of the pore space (C).
+    #.
+Load the vti file into paraview and use the *clip* (B) and *triangulation* (B) filers to created a surface of the pore space (C).
-    #. save this surface as a stl file
+    #.
+Save this surface as a stl file

 Python pre-processing
 ^^^^^^^^^^^^^^^^^^^^^

 Let's work through the steps involved and assume we received a 2-D image of scanned pore space ( :numref:`fig:figure_workflow_fig` A).
 We need to translate it into something that Paraview understands, so that we can do the segmentation and surface generation.
-We will use porespy for it and the first steps are to install porespy into our python virtual environment (we should already have PIL, which is also needed).
+We will use porespy for it and the first step is to install porespy into our python virtual environment (we should already have PIL, which is also needed).

 .. code-block:: bash